-- A verbal reprimand - Sending the pupil out of the class - Expecting work to be completed at home, or at break or lunchtime - Being kept in at break or lunchtime - Referring the pupil to a senior member of staff - Letters, messages or phone calls home to parents - Agreeing a behaviour contract - Putting a pupil on a 'yellow card' see behaviour flow chart in the appendix - Pupils may be sent to the Office during lessons if they are disruptive, and they will be expected to complete the same work as they would in class.
+- A verbal reprimand - Sending the pupil out of the class - Expecting work to be completed at home, or at break or lunchtime - Being kept in at break or lunchtime - Referring the pupil to a senior member of staff - Letters, messages or phone calls home to parents - Agreeing a behaviour contract - Putting a pupil on a 'yellow card' see behaviour flow chart in the appendix.
+Children in receipt of a yellow card report to the Headteacher and when the card is spent it is replaced with a good piece of work that the child has produced. - Pupils may be sent to the Office during lessons if they are disruptive, and they will be expected to complete the same work as they would in class.